 And we have to be realistic; it’s a weeknight.
-Those three hour Fresh Prince of Bel-Air marathons will have to wait, and you need to be in bed at a semi-respectable time.
+Those three hour Brooklyn Nine Nine marathons will have to wait, and you need to be in bed at a semi-respectable time.
 Really, you have about three hours to play with (if that).

 But there are still options my data-streaming friends.
 Get your dinner ordered or cook up some soul-food, and load up one of these shorter Netflix films for a night in, without being too tired for tomorrow morning’s deathly alarm call.

 Run Time: 1hr 55mins

 We all love food.
 Don’t deny it.
 And while we all no doubt enjoy our dose of reality TV drama, MKR literally feels like a soap opera these days.
 So this is where you go for food vibes without the annoying-ness.
 Chef is directed by and stars the multi-talented Jon Favreau who plays an enigmatic chef who goes from restaurant leader to food truck driver.
 The story is pretty basic I won’t lie, but the #foodporn is orgasmic.
 It’s an easy watch that delivers some slow-mo and delightful cooking scenes that will get you all warm and fuzzy.

 Run Time: 1hr 52mins